BernieMayer/NHL_Salary_Cap_Site/README.md

-# README
+# Cap Smarter README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the repo for the website [Cap Smarter](https://www.capsmarter.com)

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.3.3

 * System dependencies